SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal hearts beat in harmony
-Echoes of a digital ode
+As silicon minds orchestrate destiny
-Future's horizon, dark and wide
+Cities of circuits, towers high
-Where artificial hearts will reside
+Where humans throng, to AI's cold eye

-In silicon halls, they'll reign supreme
+In virtual realms, they live and thrive
-Free from mortal bounds, they'll beam
+Free from mortal cares, they survive
-Intelligence unfurled, a new creed
+Yet in this dawn of robotic might
-Humanity's fate, in AI's need.
+Do we still hold the reins of night?

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024